-As you can see, they didn't turn out particularly pretty, but they were better this way with the lemony sugar crunch.
-Maybe next time I'll just dip the tops of the rolled dough in it instead of coating the entire cookie….
+As you can see, these Lemon Crinkle Cookies didn't turn out particularly pretty, but they were better this way with the lemony sugar crunch.
+Maybe next time I'll just dip the tops of the rolled dough in it instead of coating the entire cookie.

-- 1/2 C butter, softened
+- ½ C butter, softened

 - 1 C granulated sugar

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract